jnalanko/BD_BWT_index/README.md

 }
 ```

 This code is at example.cpp.
-The build the example, you need to include the ./include directory, and link against libsdsl, libdivsufsort and libdivsufsort64.
+To build the example, you need to include the ./include directory, and link against libsdsl, libdivsufsort and libdivsufsort64.
 This can be done for example as follows:

 ```
 g++ example.cpp -I include -I sdsl-lite/include -I ./sdsl-lite/build/external/libdivsufsort/include -L sdsl-lite/build/lib -lsdsl -L sdsl-lite/build/external/libdivsufsort/lib/ -ldivsufsort -ldivsufsort64 -o example
 ```

-Documentation is poor at the moment, but the header include/BD_BWT_index.hh contains some documentation.
+Documentation is poor at the moment.
+See the comments in the class BD_BWT_index for some information on how to use the class.